-To be granted a life is also receiving a right to a presence, to a public presence before the law and to a private presence, or an acknowledgeable presence with and for one's kin.
+To be granted a life is also receiving a right to a presence, to a public presence before the law and to a private presence and acknowledgeable presence with and for one's kin and relatives.

 As such enforced disappearances violate numerous human rights, be them in law or in jus cogens.
-As need be, we will recall that there is an unanswered invitation of the Working Group on Enforced or Involuntary Disappearances to visit the country.
-There are, as know of today, no cases of enforced disappearances listed by the working group15.
+There is, as known of today, still 2 cases of enforced disappearances listed by the working group on enforced disappearances14.

-IV.
-Henceforth, we hereby recommend to the State of Qatar to urgently ratify the Enforced Disappearances Convention and if not yet done, to answer the allegation sent by Working Group on Enforced or Involuntary Disappearance.
+III.
+Therefore, we hereby recommend to the State of Angola to urgently ratify the Convention on Enforced Disappearances.